LASIK Presbyopia Treatment in Albuquerque, NM

-Monovision describes a situation in which one eye is corrected for near focus while the other eye is corrected for distance vision.
+Monovision LASIK describes a situation in which one eye is corrected for near focus while the other eye is corrected for distance vision.
 Some patients adjust to monovision very quickly, while others will take as long as 1-2 months to become comfortable with it.
-Dr. Bernitsky recommends that anyone considering monovision should try it with contact lenses prior to making the decision.
-If you find that it works well with contact lenses, it will be even better when done on a permanent basis at the time of your LASIK surgery.
+Albuquerque ophthalmologist, Dr. Chan recommends that anyone considering monovision should try it with contact lenses prior to making the decision.
+If you find that it works well with contact lenses, it will be even better when done on a permanent basis at the time of your Monovision LASIK surgery.

-Another option for the treatment of presbyopia is the replacement of your natural lens with one of the newer ‘presbyopia correcting’ intraocular lenses.
-These lenses incorporate different advanced designs that improve focus both up close and at distance.
-There are currently three presbyopia correcting lenses available in the US including the ReSTOR, ReZoom, and Crystalens IOL’s.
+Refractive Lens Exchange is another vision correction option for the treatment of presbyopia.
+This includes replacing your natural lens with one of the newer ‘presbyopia correcting’ intraocular lenses.
+There are currently three presbyopia-correcting lenses available in the US including the ReSTOR, ReZoom, and Crystalens IOL’s.